Skip to main content

 ./quickwit source create --index my-index --source-config source-config.yaml

-desired_num_pipelines parameter is only available for sources that can be distributed: Kafka, GCP PubSub and Pulsar (coming soon).
+The num_pipelines parameter is only available for distributed sources like Kafka, GCP PubSub, and Pulsar.

 Transform parameters